adambelko/Library/readme.md

 My Library

-Basic application where user can add, remove or change status of any book any a Library.
+Basic application where user can add, remove or change status of any book in a Library.

 <a href="https://adambelko.github.io/Library/">Live demo</a>